Aliens: Colonial Marines: Design

 Visual futurist Syd Mead was hired to design areas of the game.

 Colonial Marines was conceived by Gearbox Software after an encounter between the company's creative director, Bryan Martell, and the director of the original Alien film, Ridley Scott.
 When Brothers in Arms: Road to Hill 30 was released in 2005, Gearbox was interested in working with an existing intellectual property and had previously considered Scott's 1982 film Blade Runner and Michael Mann's 1995 film Heat as candidates.
 Martell's discussion with Scott on the Alien universe inspired him to approach 20th Century Fox about the licensing opportunities.
 Sega, who bought the rights to publish games based on the franchise in December 2006, gave Gearbox complete freedom to present them with an idea for a game.
 Because Gearbox had experience with first-person shooters and the development team was composed of people who were fans of Aliens, the company proposed a first-person shooter that would be a direct sequel to it.

 Although the final script was written by Gearbox writer Mikey Neumann, Bradley Thompson and David Weddle, writers of the 2004 television series Battlestar Galactica, collaborated with Gearbox during the 2007–08 Writers Guild of America strike to develop the story and characters.
 The game takes place shortly after the 1992 Aliens sequel Alien 3, but addresses the events that lead to it.
 As a result, Colonial Marines is considered part of the series' canon.
 Several locations of Aliens like the Sulaco spaceship and the Hadley's Hope colony were recreated for the game.
 To keep the same level of authenticity, concept artist Syd Mead, who collaborated with Cameron on the film to design the Sulaco, was hired to recreate its "mechanical mood" and design areas of the spaceship that did not appear in the film.
-Entertainment designer Lorin Wood was hired by Gearbox in late 2007 to take over the principle conceptual design workload after Syd Mead completed his work.
+Entertainment designer Lorin Wood was hired by Gearbox to take over Syd Mead's workload after his contract expired.
 Due to his industrial design experience and film industry work he helped the studio maintain a consistent aesthetic that Syd Mead and Ron Cobb established for the film.
 The development team also contacted Kodak to get color channel details about the film's film stock.

 Originally, Colonial Marines was intended to feature squad-based gameplay, allowing the player to issue orders to Colonial Marines controlled by the artificial intelligence using context-sensitive commands.
 These would include hacking doors, sealing air vents, and setting up sentry turrets.
 In cooperative mode, players would then be able to directly control these Marines, who would have their own strengths and weaknesses.
 However, this idea was ultimately dropped to make the gameplay more accessible.
 Gearbox developed the game for Windows and the new PlayStation 3 and Xbox 360 consoles, stating that their technology would "do [the film] justice".